Understanding Anxiety-Induced Shortness of Breath

 When anxiety takes hold, it doesn’t just influence your mind—it alters your body’s natural rhythm, especially your breathing.

-To understand why anxiety causes shortness of breath, let’s look at how the body responds to stress behind the scenes.
+To understand why anxiety causes shortness of breath, let’s look at how the body responds to anxiety behind the scenes.

 The Mind-Body Connection